hipe/tmx/lib/skylab/headless/doc/issues/095-name-conventions-for-functions-and-methods.md

-method is part of the node's public API if (not IFF) this same node employs one or more of other categories of visibility (i.e `protected` and/or `private`) elsewhere in the node as evinced by the presence of abbreviations of some of the words of the method names.
+method is part of the node's public API if (not IFF) this same node employs one or more of other categories of visibility (i.e `protected` and/or `private`) elsewhere in the node as evinced by the presence of abbreviations of some of the words of some of the method names.

 conversely, **abbreviations may not be used anywhere in the method names of this universe unless they are in exhibition of the semantics of